iZeaoGamer/TransferSystem/README.md

 # TransferSystem
-A plugin, which allows you to control direct connections to subservers and disallow it
+A plugin, which disallows direct connections to subservers